Poetry of Catullus: Printed editions

 The text was first printed in Venice by printer Wendelin von Speyer in 1472.
 There were many manuscripts in circulation by this time.
 A second printed edition appeared the following year in Parma by Francesco Puteolano, who stated that he had made extensive corrections to the previous edition.

-Over the next hundred years, Poliziano, Scaliger and other humanists worked on the text and "dramatically improved" it, according to Stephen J. Harrison: "the apparatus criticus of any modern edition bears eloquent witness to the activities of these fifteenth- and sixteenth-century scholars."
+Over the next hundred years, Poliziano, Scaliger and other humanists worked on the text and "dramatically improved" it, according to Stephen Harrison: "the apparatus criticus of any modern edition bears eloquent witness to the activities of these fifteenth- and sixteenth-century scholars."

-The divisions of poems gradually approached something very close to the modern divisions, especially with the 1577 edition of Joseph J. Scaliger, Catulli Properti Tibulli nova editio (Paris).
+The divisions of poems gradually approached something very close to the modern divisions, especially with the 1577 edition of Scaliger, Catulli Properti Tibulli nova editio (Paris).

 "Sixteenth-century Paris was an especially lively center of Catullan scholarship," one Catullus scholar has written.
 Scaliger's edition took a "novel approach to textual criticism.
 Scaliger argued that all Catullus manuscripts descended from a single, lost archetype. ...
 His attempt to reconstruct the characteristics of the lost archetype was also highly original. [...]
 [I]n the tradition of classical philology, there was no precedent for so detailed an effort at reconstruction of a lost witness."

 In 1876, Emil Baehrens brought out the first version of his edition, Catulli Veronensis Liber (two volumes; Leipzig), which contained the text from G and O alone, with a number of emendations.

 The 1949 Oxford Classical Text by R. A. B. Mynors, partly because of its wide availability, has become the standard text, at least in the English-speaking world.

 One very influential article in Catullus scholarship, R. G. M. Nisbet's "Notes on the text and interpretation of Catullus" (available in Nisbet's Collected Papers on Latin Literature, Oxford, 1995), gave Nisbet's own conjectural solutions to more than 20 problematic passages of the poems.
 He also revived a number of older conjectures, going as far back as Renaissance scholarship, which editors had ignored.

 Another influential text of Catullus' poems is that of George P. Goold, Catullus (London, 1983).